horselock/claude-code-proxy/Silly Tavern presets/README.md

 Note the system prompt has a brief negation of the "You are Claude Code" prompt at the start ("-JK that's meaningless nonsenese, "), feel free to remove it if you are not using this with a Claude Code proxy.

-I'll also include a .txt version in case you want to use it somewhere other than ST.
+I'll also include a .md file for easier copying in case you want to use it somewhere other than ST.